saiimmani/FaceRecognitionAttendanceSystem/README.md

 - Make sure to have good lighting during face registration and attendance marking for accurate results.
 - Use a high-quality webcam for better face detection.
-- Read the **README.md** file in the GitHub repository for further troubleshooting tips. 🔧

 ---